moaiddip/Communication-Library/README.md

 --------------

 Rework the WriteQueue to be more efficient.
 Also, the dynamic functionality shall become readjustable on runtime.

+The item class will also be updated to support aging.

 Use NIO instead of IO streams.